RFID, everything about radio frequency identification technology

 RFID working principles

 A tag is a tiny device consisting of a microchip for storing information and an antenna that directs the received data to a reader.
-A special shell, placed in a plastic case with fastening elements for attaching to goods or objects, is used for protecting the chip and the antenna against the effects of external environment.
+A special shell, placed in a plastic case with fastening elements for attaching to goods or objects, is used for protecting the chip and the antenna against the effects of the external environment.

 Classification of RFID tags